 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14% of covered payroll to the Health Care Fund in accordance with the funding policy.
-For fiscal year 2019, 0.5% of covered payroll was made to health care.
+For the fiscal year ended June 30, 2021, SERS did not allocate any employer contributions to post-employment health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2019, this amount was \$21,600.
+For fiscal year 2021, this amount was \$23,000.
 Statutes provide that no employer shall pay a health care surcharge greater than 2% of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5% of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2019, the Center's surcharge obligation was \$27,433.
+For fiscal year 2021, the Center's surcharge obligation was \$21,246.

 The surcharge added to the allocated portion of the 14% employer contribution rate is the total amount assigned to the Health Care Fund.
-The Center's contractually required contribution to SERS was \$54,941 for fiscal year 2019.
-Of this amount, \$29,096 is reported as due to other governments.
+The Center's contractually required contribution to SERS was \$21,246 for fiscal year 2021, all of which is reported as a liability.

 Plan Description - The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing Health Plan administered for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
 Ohio law authorizes STRS to offer this plan.
 Benefits include hospitalization, physicians' fees, prescription drugs and partial reimbursement of monthly Medicare Part B premiums.
-Medicare Part B premium reimbursements will be discontinued effective January 1, 2020.
+Medicare Part B premium reimbursements will be discontinued effective January 1, 2021.
 The Plan is included in the report of STRS which can be obtained by visiting www.strsoh.org or by calling (888) 227-7877.

 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board discretionary authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
 Nearly all health care plan enrollees, for the most recent year, pay a portion of the health care costs in the form of a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions, currently 14% of covered payroll.
-For the fiscal year ended June 30, 2019, STRS did not allocate any employer contributions to post-employment health care.
+For the fiscal year ended June 30, 2021, STRS did not allocate any employer contributions to post-employment health care.